GTmetrix Performance Blog

 How WP Rocket Improves Site Performance

-Caching means making a copy of your HTML and static files (CSS/JS/images, etc.) so that your server doesn’t have to spend time generating your page every time someone visits your site.
+At a high-level, caching simply means making a copy of your HTML and static files (CSS/JS/images, etc.) so that your server doesn’t have to spend time generating your page every time someone visits your site.

 Page caching stores previously generated content and serves them to the visitor.